 In her free time, she enjoys exploring the city with her family, and spending time outdoors with their pup, Graham.

-Dana, the Executive Assistant to the President of the Memphis Medical District Collaborative (MMDC).
+Dana serves as the Senior Executive Support Specialist for the President of the Memphis Medical District Collaborative (MMDC).
 Known for her "bridge-the-gap" mentality, Dana has a passion for connecting people and simplifying the complex, providing the critical support, project management, and operational clarity that drives the organization's mission.
 A recipient of the MBJ's 40 Under 40 award, she brings a unique blend of experience to her role, including an M.S. in Chemistry from Tennessee State University, people leadership skills, and quality project management certifications.
 When it's time to unwind, she enjoys traveling and spending time with her husband, son, and their baby dog, Onyx.

 Haley Gentner manages MMDC's development, fundraising, and grant writing efforts.
 Before moving back to her hometown of Memphis in 2020, she worked for River City Company, an economic development nonprofit for Downtown Chattanooga.
 Haley loves seeing the impact of the organization during her neighborhood walks.
 When she is not working, she loves yoga, baking, catching up on the newest show or movie, and trivia with friends!